Skip to main content

 “It was a disaster, a very painful experience, and not very good.
 But as they say, you learn more from your failures than you do from your successes.”

 As a kind of creative tonic, Kripke sat down and banged out something new.
-But this time there was nothing funny about it.
+But this time, there was nothing funny about it.
 This was horror.
 Or more precisely, a horror film.

 “It was big fun, mostly because I never thought I would write a horror film,” says Kripke.
 “And even this was written mainly just for me.
 I even named every character who dies in the thing after a studio executive.”

 “I told them I had an idea for a horror series,” Kripke says.
-“Buffy the Vampire Slayer had been on a few years earlier, but it played as only partially horror.
+“Buffy the Vampire Slayer had been on a few years earlier, but it played as partially horror.
 For as funny and smart and brilliant as it was, it wasn't a particularly terrifying show.
 We wanted to do something different, more in line with The Grudge or The Gift or Boogeyman.
 We wanted to take our scares seriously."

-Warner Brothers liked the concept, saw the potential, and didn’t think there was any series on the air that carried Kripke’s kind of tone.
+Warner Bros. liked the concept, saw the potential, and didn’t think there was any series on the air that carried Kripke’s kind of tone.
 An exploration of American urban legends – without sparing the things that go bump in the night.

-And with that Supernatural was born.
+And with that, Supernatural was born.

-Midwestern Monster Hunters
+'Supernatural' Cast: Midwestern Monster Hunters

 Blazing a trail in their ’67 Chevy Impala – a character in of itself – brothers Sam and Dean Winchester battle the demons that killed their monster hunter father and beloved mother.
-The series has progressed four seasons, and with two episodes left – tonight’s lead-in to next week’s season finale (May 7 and May 14 respectively) – things are getting a bit hairy.

 Kripke won’t say.
 Nor will he talk about season five – possibly Supernatural’s final season, though we’ll see.
 He’s apologetic about that – and about not sharing any spoilers – but like any great storyteller, he doesn’t want to ruin the surprise.